 - Tungsten hares ear nymph (size 14)

-- Twilight Beauty (Size 14): The twilight beauty is a good imitation of tiny Mayflies, Dads favourite is another good alternative.
+- Twilight Beauty (Size 14): The twilight beauty is a good imitation of tiny Mayflies, dads favorite is another good alternative.

 - Parachute Adams (size 12): The Parachute Adam is another mayfly imitation, the bright white wing makes it easier to spot while on the water.
 Likely to be found in most fly boxes across the globe.